fasrc/helmod/doc/INSTALL.md

 Customize `setup.sh` if necessary.
 In particular, make sure `FASRCSW_PROD` points to the location of the production repo above.
+Assuming someone else has done all the intial setup, you can procede to the [HOWTO](HOWTO.md).

 These repo clones are know as `$FASRCSW_DEV` (one for each contributor).